 1) Kill the power!
 He said it; he illustrated why it is prudent.
 The instructions say to disconnect the battery for a reason.
 Just do it.
 It took just a few seconds to disconnect my battery’s negative terminal.
 I did not lose any settings.
 Also, open the hatchback before you disconnect the battery; the hatchback requires power to open.

 2) I used these keys to remove the stereo chassis.
 He said not to shove them in until they click because they sometimes get stuck and can break.
 I could not pull my radio out without the keys slipping out.
 So I shoved them in a little farther… they clicked.
 “DOH!”
 Clicked into place, they held the radio and enabled me to slide it straight out.
 But the keys were indeed locked-in and stuck.
 No worries!
 With the radio in-hand, all I had to do was press inward on the retaining tabs (depicted by the arrow in this photo) and the key immediately released without need to fight with or risk breaking anything.
-This may be exactly how they’re supposed to work!
+This is exactly how they’re supposed to work!

 3) I used this pin removal tool from IDParts.
 The tool pair is a little more expensive than other tools, but they’re robust and reach deeper into bulky connectors.
 The larger tool worked perfectly for this job!
 IDParts’ web page has a link to a video that shows how to use the tool.
 Here’s a photo of it in my hand.
 I had slid the stereo unit out of the glove box and gently hung it by the cables that were still connected.
 I had to swap out one of the wiring blocks and re-pin two of the wires.
 It was straightforward with the video assisting me, but definitely not “plug-n-play,” as suggested by some of the vendors who sell the Helix upgrade.